arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-lora/content.md

 * Fport: 1
 * Confirmed: yes

-and press the Send button
+and press the Send button.

 The downlink is queued waiting for the next uplink: only in that "window" the downlink will sent back to your board.

-You'll see it in the Application Data page:
+So we need to send an uplink from our board again in order to see it in the Application Data page.

 Now try to send something else from your board, and you'll receive the downlink as response: